 ‘I have been working at Redhill delivering performance and dance workshops for a number of years now.
 I am a former pupil and have enjoyed a West End career playing in the some of the biggest theatres in the world, including playing ‘Joseph’ in ‘Joseph & the Amazing Technicolor Dreamcoat’.
 Every time I work at the school, I am blown away by the effort of the children and more importantly, their will to listen and succeed.
 I absolutely love the characters I meet in every class and visiting is always a highlight of my calendar.’

-Through a broad and engaging curriculum, children’s confidence within performing will increase and they will be provided with opportunities to perform outside of school where they will be able to experience what it is like to work as part of a wider team as well as applying their skills within the music curriculum.
+Through a broad and engaging curriculum inspired by our children, their confidence within performing will increase and they will be provided with opportunities to perform outside of school where they will be able to experience what it is like to work as part of a wider team as well as applying their skills within the music curriculum.

-With the classical music focus with each class having a composer, each child will be able to go on their own musical journey through their school career starting in EYFS as each class has a composer going from the Baroque period to Modern day composers.
+Each class has a class composer, from EYFS to Year 6.
+Each child will be able to go on their own musical journey through their school career starting in EYFS as each class has a composer going from the Baroque period to Modern day composers in Upper KS2.

 COVID -19 Statement